iTwin/bis-schemas/Domains/DistributionSystems/DistributionSystems.remarks.md

 # DistributionSystems

 This schema contains classes for physical modeling of distribution systems - networks designed to receive, store, maintain, distribute, or control the flow of a distribution media.
 The primary goal of this schema, however, is not to model network connectivity but to model physical properties of elements participating in a distribution system and their physical connections or connection points.
-For modeling network connectivity, see [NetworkTopology](../NetworkTopology/NetworkTopology.remarks.md) schema.

 A BIS [DistributionSystem](#distributionsystem) consists of [IDistributionElements](#idistributionelement), which can be either [IDistributionFlowElements](#idistributionflowelement) that direct flow, [IDistributionControlElements](#idistributioncontrolelement) that control [IDistributionFlowElements](#idistributionflowelement), or [IDistributionSensorElements](#idistributionsensorelement), which make observations relevant to the [DistributionSystem](#distributionsystem).